In re Garlock Sealing Technologies, LLC

 In re Garlock Sealing Technologies, LLC is a court case heard in the United States District Court for the Western District of North Carolina which involves the entry into bankruptcy proceedings by Garlock Sealing Technologies, once a manufacturer of coated asbestos gaskets, as a result of potential liability from current and future settlements.
 The plaintiffs were over 4,000 asbestos victims suffering from mesothelioma, including many Navy veterans, as well as an unknown number of future mesothelioma victims.
 As noted by the court, mesothelioma "is always fatal, causing death essentially by suffocation within about eighteen months of diagnosis" and involves "a horrific death."

-In March 2016 Garlock, and its parent company Enpro Industries, settled with plaintiffs for $480 million (only a portion of the $1.26 billion sought by the court-appointed plaintiffs committee).
+In March 2016 Garlock, and its parent company Enpro Industries, settled with plaintiffs for $480 million.

 Background

 Garlock is a large manufacturer of gaskets that once contained chrysotile asbestos.
 Garlock stamps its name prominently on its products making it famous among the workers who install and replace its gaskets.
 Garlock's gaskets were installed in pipes, valves, and flanges which were in turn covered in heavy fire-retardant insulation that also contained asbestos but was manufactured by other parties.
 The asbestos contained by Garlock products is encased in a polymer-like substance.
 Garlock products only emitted asbestos fibers when cut or struck heavily, usually during removal.
 Removing such gaskets would necessarily require first removing the insulation covering them which would also release asbestos.
 The chrysotile asbestos previously used in Garlock's gaskets is roughly 1/100 to 1/2000 as carcinogenic as the friable amphibole asbestos used in the insulating tape just mentioned.
 Over a thirty-five year period Garlock was sued hundreds of thousands of times and forced to pay about $1.3 billion in judgements, settlements, and defense costs.
 Garlock exhausted its insurance coverage in 2010.